Register as a sole trader with HMRC: step-by-step guide

 Key takeaways

-• Gather your National Insurance number, business start date, and business name before beginning the online registration process, which takes approximately 10 minutes to complete.
+- Prepare your National Insurance number, business start date, and business name before you begin, so you can complete the registration process without delays.

 What is a sole trader?